History and Politics

 Home Students

-* From 1 August 2021, the UK government confirmed that EU, EEA, and Swiss nationals are eligible for UK student finance if they have UK citizens’ rights (pre-settled or settled status, or Irish citizens covered by the Common Travel Area arrangement).
-The level of support depends on your residency status.
+*From 1 August 2021, EU, EEA, and Swiss nationals may also qualify for UK student finance if they hold UK citizens’ rights (pre-settled or settled status, or are Irish citizens under the Common Travel Area).
+The amount of support depends on residency status.

 Islands Students